mjcconsulting/camelz4-prototype/modules/parameters/README.md

-# Modules:SSM Parameters
+# Modules:Parameters

-This Module builds SSM Parameters
+This module creates Parameters

 **TODO**: More description coming